 Do you offer scholarships?

 Clarion West is dedicated to promoting new voices in speculative fiction and offers a generous amount of scholarship support, made possible by our passionate and dedicated community.
 All students are eligible for scholarships.
-You can apply for a scholarship when you apply for the workshop on this site, or request a scholarship form via email, a phone call, or letter, or print one out from our website.
+You can apply for a scholarship when you apply for the workshop, or request a scholarship form via email, a phone call, or letter.
 Scholarships are allocated primarily based on need.
 Our scholarship funds include some assistance for disabled students.
 You can learn more here.

 Applications and scholarships are open to international as well as U.S.-based applicants, and there are some travel assistance funds now available to students who need additional support.

 Do I have to stay in the residence?

 Yes.
 Clarion West rents out rooms for the students and is charged rent based on there being 18 students in the workshop.
 We’re a nonprofit organization and can’t afford to pay rent for students who live off-site.

 Over 35 years of experience have taught us that the residential program is most effective when all students are on-site and have few outside distractions.
 If you are living off-site, you will not only miss out on the opportunity to connect with your fellow students, but you are much more likely to be distracted, which can also affect the morale of the entire class.

 Can I attend while working full- or part-time?

 Trying to work full-time or part-time, even telecommuting with flexible hours, would make it very hard to participate, and we do not recommend it.

 Many students take breaks from their work or school or are in transition during the period of the workshop.